OpsMx/standard-isd-gitops/README.md

    - Move the old values.yaml to openldap-values.yaml and saml-values.yaml to values.yaml

    **NOTE**: Make sure values.yaml has saml configuration

-## Enable Grafana and Prometheus
-1. Document for enabling Grafana and Prometheus can be found [here](https://docs.google.com/document/d/1FgbvGeylTmWKBFKZNs2mMkKlkxHpyzPMEy5wJCaKSxk/edit)

 # Troubleshooting Issues during installation
 ## ISD-Install-Job fails to start, no pod created or it errors